jbarroso/clean-code/README.md

 Map is an interface with a lot of methods: clear, containsKey, containsValue, get, isEmpty, put, putAll, remove, size...
 It is very flexible, any user can add items of any type to nay Map.

-If we need a Map of Sensors yo can create something like:
+If we need a Map of Sensors you can create something like:
 ```java
 // Without generics
 Map sensors = new HashMap();